How to Start Your First Developer Job?

 - It’s too early for most people to start coding at age under 15, but students who start at this age and keep coding over the years, gain strong expertise and experience and start a developer job with ease at age of 19-20, just after school graduation, or even during the high school.

 - Note: it is unlikely to find a job at this age.
 Invest your time in building your own projects to increase your skills and have fun with coding and technology.
+You can try working on freelance projects.

 Look at these sample profiles of my students, who learned coding at SoftUni / SoftUni Svetlina / Nakov School at age < 15 and achieved excellent software development expertise at age of 17-18: